marcelolalvarez/my-professional-website/_posts/2021-01-18-commerce-trends-for-2021.md

 ---
 layout: post
-title: What are the Retail Trends for 2021?
+title: The Retail Trends for 2021?
 date: 2021-01-18 05:00:00 +0000
 excerpt: 'The Coronavirus pandemic has changed how people are shopping for their desired products. '